di/talks/flpy_2017/astro-tf/talk.md

 ^ First things first

+^ we need to clean up our data

 ---

 ![](images/18364_unbox.jpg)

+^ Again, when I say data I'm talking about an image just like this

 ^ There is a lot of wasted space here

 ^ We don't need to look at all the darkness

+^ If it's just black, there's no asteroids there

 ---